brettz9/atyourcommand/README.md

     1. Do Gopher system for these files just extra required header; search "Gopher (protocol) over HTTP" (FTP, WebDAV?)
     1. Problem with informational message--needs to map to real files; use instead hidden files of given extension with optional sticky coordinates
     1. Use WebDAV request (via same-site Ajax or Firefox add-on privileged cross-domain (already with WebDAV add-on?)) for directory (propfind overloaded, was it?) so request for individual file reading or writing (as with directory listing) can be made over HTTP (including reverse webappfind)

-# Notes I need to clean-up and integrate with the above

-1. Ability to invoke web2desktop with a hand-typed (auto-complete prompt) local file and/or URL, respectively!!!! (or auto-create using Execute Builder and then immediately execute)

 # To-dos related to context-aware power-use or web-desktop interaction but beyond current scope of atyourcommand